 SCC’s Digital Video Productions is the film wing of the College’s theatre program.
 This production company produces films utilizing students, former students and members of the community.

 The College's theatre program began experimenting with the film process with its first production program aptly named “Cheap Video Productions.”
 After a few projects and an upgrade of equipment, the Theatre program is now ready to embrace the film making process with many projects.

-Somerset Community College Theatre’s Digital Video Productions welcomes submissions of all genres of films of no more than fifteen minutes in length.
+Somerset Community College Theatre’s Digital Video Productions welcomes submissions of all genres of films of no more than thirty minutes in length.
 The event is designed to showcase aspiring filmmakers of all ages from throughout the United States.
-A panel of judges will select the shorts to be showcased at the Festival to be held on the campus of Somerset Community College on Saturday, January 28, 2012.
-Deadline for submissions is November 30, 2011.
+A panel of judges will select the shorts to be showcased at the Festival to be held on the campus of Somerset Community College on Thursday, Friday and Saturday; September 18, 19 and 20, 2014.
+There is no admission fee.

 In 2012, SCC’s digital video production launched its anthology series entitled, Summerfalls.
 This Youtube series utilizes local talent in the creation of a series which tells the stories that occur on the fictional campus of Summerfalls Community College.